85% reduced their food waste by half in eight weeks

 Process

-The main goal of the Matvett Challenge was to change people's food-wasting habits over the course of eight weeks.
-231 people from all over the country participated in the Matvett Challenge.
-They chose three types of food items they would waste less of, created a specific plan, and had access to a landing page with information on strategies they could use to achieve their goal.
-The nudge group received daily SMS reminders and weekly motivational messages based on behavioral science principles.
+The Matvett Challenge aimed to change 231 people's food-wasting habits over eight weeks.
+All participants began by selecting three food items to waste less of, creating a specific action plan, and accessing a landing page with strategies to help them succeed.
+In addition, the "nudge group" received daily SMS reminders and weekly motivational messages grounded in behavioral science.

 Results

 85% halved their food waste in eight weeks.
 The Matvett Challenge shows that small, targeted measures supported by behavioral science have a significant effect.
-Even the participants without daily reminders showed progress—choosing specific goals and making a plan was a game-changer in itself.
+Even participants that did not receive daily reminders showed progress, suggesting that choosing specific goals and making a plan was changes behavior in itself.
 Based on the findings, Matvett is now working on a national strategy to reduce food waste—with local initiatives, digital tools, and support for households across the country.

 What did not work?